Llangattock, Powys: Location

 To the south of Llangattock village is the imposing Llangattock Escarpment whose great limestone cliffs were scarred by extensive quarrying in the nineteenth century.
 Above these is the great gritstone plateau of Mynydd Llangatwg or Llangattock Mountain.
 Some of Britain's longest cave systems lie concealed beneath this hill, including Ogof y Daren Cilau and Ogof Agen Allwedd together with the shorter though more accessible cave of Eglwys Faen (or 'stone church').
 The natural amphitheatre formed by the cliffs of Craig y Cilau and the quarried Daren Cilau was designated a national nature reserve on account of a variety of rare plants, notably species of whitebeam endemic to the area.
 The hollow itself is thought to be a product of both glacial action and a massive rotational landslip during the ice ages.
 The village is near Crug Hywel which is clearly seen from most houses.

 The Village

 The village is close to Crickhowell.
-It has a church, St Catwg's, a pub (that doesn't open on Mondays and Tuesdays) and is a mostly residential area.
+It has a church, St Catwg's, a pub (that does not open on Mondays and Tuesdays) and is a mostly residential area.
 It is home to a chapel, and is of archaeological interest due to the 4,000 year old burial ground in the park.
 It has a boathouse and old limekilns, “scars of its industrial past”.
 It also has a school with around 100 pupils.